jnozzi/cocoadev.com/markdown/PlanningMyFirstApp.md

 ----

 From your description, it sounds like most of the work won't be handled by the Cocoa API, but rather by third party libraries or Obj-C code you write yourself.
-Cocoa doesn't really have FTP support, but there are external libraries you can use in your application-- Check out General/OneButton FTP ( http://onebutton.org/ ) for an open source FTP application that does just that.
+Cocoa doesn't really have FTP support, but there are external libraries you can use in your application-- Check out OneButton FTP ( http://onebutton.org/ ) for an open source FTP application that does just that.
 Creating playlists should be the one thing that Cocoa makes easy; all the methods needed to read filenames, parse them into the correct format and writing it to disk should work well.
 You could probably use some of the QT classes to give your application a way to preview movies, as well.

 For controlling the units-- well, that depends how your hotel software operates.
 Using sockets, telnet, or whatever is certainly possible, but if you've never dealt with stuff like this in a c based language, it has the potential to be very difficult.
 Even with 6 months, you might find yourself tight on time if you're learning this while you go.